Skip to Main Content

 When You Need Which Role

 For a small documentary crew travelling to Riyadh, a fixer alone may suffice.
 For a medium-scale commercial, you need a fixer plus a line producer or coordinator.
-For a large feature film shooting across multiple Saudi locations — the kind of production Vision 2030 incentives are designed to attract — you need all three.
-Given the complexity of operating in the Kingdom, even productions that might skip a fixer elsewhere tend to engage one here.
+For a large feature film shooting across many Saudi locations — the kind of production Vision 2030 incentives are designed to attract — you need all three.
+Given the complexity of operating in the Kingdom, even shoots that might skip a fixer elsewhere tend to engage one here.

 What Does a Fixer Cost?